 "We would really like to play heady football, and we hope to do against Portugal on Tuesday."

-Denmark have a fine record against their European counterparts, winning nine, drawing two and losing three of their 14 encounters.comments
+Portugal, who slumped to a shock 1-0 home defeat against Albania in their group opener, boast a fine record against Denmark, winning nine, drawing two and losing three of their 14 encounters.comments